dylanfuelx/youtube-query-service/readme.md

 For development - Run the app in debug mode via dev-run.py (python dev-run.py)

 For production - The entrypoint into the app will be wsgi.py

+Credentials for running locally:

+Enable the YouTube and Google Sheets API's via Google's Dev console.
+Then download the client_secret.json and replace the version in this repo with your fancy new keys.

+You will also need to replace the YouTube API key in services/youtube_query.py with an API key you make in the Google console as well.